sagemath/trac_to_gh/Issue 8428.md

 ValueError: factorization of 0 not defined
 ```

-A patch to improve this is on its way.
+I propose to write new rational_points_iterator function that will return an iterator over the set of rational points of the projective plane curve.
+It will avoid this bug.
+It will be called by rational_points to return a list of all these rational points.
+A patch to do all of this is on its way.

 Issue created by migration from https://trac.sagemath.org/ticket/8428